smart-village-solutions/Goldencobra/README.markdown

 [![Build Status](https://secure.travis-ci.org/ikusei/Goldencobra.png)](http://travis-ci.org/ikusei/Goldencobra)

-This Project is still under development
+This Project is still under development.
+This repository is now in sync with http://git.ikusei.de/projects/GC/repos/basis-modul/browse and now always up to date!

 #Powered by
 - ActiveAdmin